Robert Lopez: Early life

-Robert Lopez was born in Manhattan, to Katherine (Lowe) and Frank Lopez.
-He is partly of Filipino descent through his father (who was born on a ship in the middle of the ocean after departing Manila); his paternal grandfather was Filipino, and his paternal grandmother was of half Filipino and half Scottish-American descent (both originally resided in Manila).
-His father was director of publications for NYU Langone Medical Center.
+Robert Lopez was born in Manhattan, to Katherine (née Lowe) and Frank Lopez.
+He is of Filipino descent through his father (who was born on a ship in the middle of the ocean after departing Manila); his paternal grandfather was Filipino, and his paternal grandmother was of half Filipino and half Scottish-American descent (both originally resided in Manila).
+Frank was director of publications for NYU Langone Medical Center.

-Lopez spent much of his childhood in Greenwich Village, except for one year in Massachusetts while his father was working for Clark University.
-Upon their return to New York City when he was six years old, "it was a fluke" that he started piano lessons at Greenwich House Music School.
-The apartment they were subletting at the time happened to have a piano; his mother asked if he was interested in taking lessons, and he said yes.
-At age seven, his parents bought a piano for him, he saw his first Broadway show, and he wrote his first song.
-At age 11, he wrote his first opening number.
-At around age 12, he briefly moved away from the piano and tried playing the saxophone, as well as taking courses in musical composition at other music schools.
+Lopez spent his childhood in Greenwich Village, except for a year in Massachusetts while his father worked for Clark University.
+Upon returning to Manhattan, "it was a fluke" that he started piano lessons at Greenwich House Music School.
+The apartment they were subletting had a piano; his mother asked if he wanted to take lessons, and he said yes.
+At age seven, his parents bought him a piano, he saw his first Broadway show (A Chorus Line) and he wrote his first song, "Oy Vey, What a Day".
+At around age 12, he briefly moved from piano to saxophone, and took composition courses at other schools.
+Influences included Billy Joel and Stephen Sondheim.

-Lopez went to Hunter College Elementary School and Hunter College High School, and then on to Yale University where he graduated in 1997 with a Bachelor of Arts degree in English (the type of academic degree expressly discussed in the second song of Avenue Q).
-While at Yale, he wrote three plays (of which two were musicals) and was a member of the Yale Spizzwinks a cappella group, and was influenced by professors such as Vincent Scully, John Hollander and Harold Bloom.
+Lopez attended Hunter College Elementary School, Hunter College High School and Yale University where he graduated in 1997 with a BA in English.
+At Yale, he wrote three plays (two of which were musicals) and was a member of the Yale Spizzwinks a cappella group.
+Influences included Vincent Scully, John Hollander and Harold Bloom.
+He took Bloom's Shakespeare class and was interested by his idea of the Bible as literature.
+Bloom encouraged him to read The Book of Mormon.
 During his time at Yale, he vaguely hoped to make a living writing musicals and "had no [other] career options"; towards that end, he avoided courses that would prepare him for a career in something more secure like law or medicine.